Jooho/ose_smart_start_ansible/roles/reg_imageStream_deploy/README.md

 | remote_test_host            | ' '                                           | Test host can be changed due to firewall rule                               |

-It is not recommaneded to save "oc_login_password" in group_var so please use extra_vars.
+It is not recommaneded to save "oc_login_password" in group_var so please use extra_vars. remote_test_host can be configured when ansible host can not reach to oc api server due to firewall rule.

 Dependencies
 ------------